nsulmol/afspm/docs/writing_a_device_controller.md

 The 'design' workaround to setting other parameters is to encapsulate parameters setting into 'Operating Modes' (discussed later).
 Efforts should be made to use this approach instead, where possible.

-We should note that there is 1 parameter that we *do* suggest implementing, for testing purposes: scan time.
-The test_controller.py tests will optionally set the physical scan size, data points, and scan time in order to speed up the tests.
+We should note that there is 1 parameter that we *do* suggest implementing, for testing purposes: scan speed.
+The test_controller.py tests will optionally set the physical scan size, data points, and scan speed in order to speed up the tests.

 ## Operating Modes and Actions (NOT YET AVAILABLE)